This game has a prerelease article

 Power Brick Cutscene

-This unused prerendered cutscene shows the Power Brick flying off the top of the Information Center to heroic fanfare, which doesn't really fit the game at all.
-The only time the Brick comes off the Center is when the Brickster steals it using the helicopter, which happens in an ordinary in-game cutscene (and doesn't match the climactic tone of this video very well).
+This unused prerendered cutscene with the filename of outro.smk shows the Power Brick flying off the top of the Information Center to heroic fanfare, which judging by the filename may have been the cutscene that plays when you exit the game, seeing as the Power Brick flies onto the Information Center in the intro.
+The only time the Brick comes off the Center in the final game is when the Brickster steals it using the helicopter, which happens in an ordinary in-game cutscene.

-A 22050 Hz version of the jail theme is stored with the rest of the music files, but only the 11025 Hz version ever plays.
-It appears to be an earlier demo version of the song, with less melodic percussion, a slightly different tempo, and lacks the ending (timpani and whistles).
+A 22050 Hz version of the jail theme is stored with the rest of the music files, but only the lower-quality 11025 Hz version ever plays.

 |Infomaniac||Whoops!
 You have to put the CD back in your computer.|